Open-Source-Compliance/tdosca/README.md

   - **does.yaml**: *a list of open / closed tasks to establish the open source compliance*
   - **donts.yaml**: *a list prohibited actions to use the package compliantly*
   - **oscf.md**: *the open source compliance file* [fulfills the compliance requirements if combined with the distributed source- or binary package]

+## Licensing Statement

+(c) 2020, Karsten Reincke, Deutsche Telekom AG

+* The software delivered as content of the test case directory ``input-sources`` are licensed under that licenses the test case uses to challenge the compliance tools.
+Contributions take place under the same licenses.

+* Unless otherwise specified, all other files are distributed under the terms of the [CC-BY-4.0 license](https://creativecommons.org/licenses/by/4.0/).
+  - If you share or adapt (one of) the files add the attribution: "File originates from the TDOSCA project ($REP) initiated by Deutsche Telekom AG"
+  - If you distribute a complete test case add the attribution: "The test case originates from the TDOSCA project ($REP) initiated by Deutsche Telekom AG"
+  - (In both case replace $REP by the name of the respective repository)